yindia/githook/docs/sdk_clients.md

 # SDK Client Injection

 Use the SDK to attach provider-specific clients to each event.
 You can either inject your own clients or let the SDK resolve them from the webhook payload using the `providers` config.
+The SDK returns a ready-to-use provider SDK client so you do not have to construct it yourself.

 ## Pattern